In three seasons, Transformers Prime proved itself to be one of the darkest incarnations of Transformers.

 - Two words: Vampiric Terrorcons.
 Infected ones with Nested Mouths that look like a cross between the Elites and the Xenomorphs.

-- Silas's Body Horror is far more worse for wear than last time, particular his dilated eye, which is now almost completely blank, and his face has more scars than before.'
+- Silas's Body Horror is far more worse for wear than last time, in particular his dilated eye, which is now almost completely blank, and his face has more scars than before.'

 - If you look closely on Knock Out's monitor, you can see that Silas lost all his limbs after being crushed by Nemesis Prime, and has wires hooked into the nubs of his body.